 - Aiken County has some of the highest radon readings in South Carolina.

-- Northern parts of Georgia, including Augusta-area suburbs, are within moderate to high radon zones according to EPA mapping.
+- Northern parts of Georgia, including Augusta-area suburbs, fall within moderate to high radon zones according to EPA mapping.

 What to Do This Winter

-If you haven’t tested your home or apartment recently (or ever), winter is the right time to act:
+If your home or apartment has not been tested recently, or has never been tested, winter is the right time to act:

-- Get a short-term radon test to measure current levels
+- Schedule a short-term radon test to measure current levels

-- Serving both residential and commercial properties in Georgia and South Carolina
+- Serving residential and commercial properties in Georgia and South Carolina

-- Fast, professional on-site testing—with results you can understand
+- Fast, professional on-site testing with clear, actionable results

 - Guidance on next steps if elevated levels are detected